 Israeli forces attacked water treatment plants in Gaza in 2014.
 Israeli restrictions generally do not allow construction supplies to reach Palestine, so Palestine cannot rebuild the plants.
 Palestinians must rely on polluted and disappearing groundwater.
 This water insecurity results in drought crises, food insecurity, and sanitation hazards.
 At the same time, Israel controls the Jordan River headwaters, a crucial water source.

 Israel ranks high for resilience to climate change, as an upper-income country; Palestine is absent in the same rankings.
 The UNDP deems Israeli occupation an environmental risk factor, as the Palestinian Authority is unable to manage its land and resources.

 The same area of land faces a high risk for climate change impacts, but its poorer population is by far shouldering the brunt.
-The Israeli apartheid state exacerbates the climate apartheid in a tragic case of climate injustice.
+The Israeli apartheid state exacerbates the climate apartheid in a tragic MENA case of climate injustice.

 America’s climate apartheid

-Climate apartheid already plays out across the US.
+Well beyond the MENA, climate apartheid already plays out across the US.
 According to a study by the National Center for Climate Assessment, “Results at national, state, and county scales all indicate that non-Whites tend to be burdened disproportionately to Whites.”